sentrysoftware/sentrysoftware.github.io/src/site/markdown/branching.md

 * No `hotfix` or `bugfix` branches.
 * `vX.Y.Z` tags for each release (this is done automatically by the [release workflow](https://github.com/sentrysoftware/workflows/tree/main?tab=readme-ov-file#maven-central-release)).
 * Pull Requests (PR):
-  * The PR requests to merge your branch in your repository into the `main` branch of the `sentrysoftware` repository.
+  * The PR requests to merge your branch in your repository into the `main` branch of the `metricshub.github.io` repository.
   * 1 code review is required to merge the PR.
   * PRs are "merged", **not** squashed, and **not** rebased.
   * No sign-off is required (for now).